makersacademy/airport_challenge/README.md

 All feature tests can be run using:

 ```
-$ ruby 4_take_off_plane.rb
+$ ruby feature_tests.rb
 ```

-Individual feature tests can be run by running the individual contained within the `feature_test` directory.
+Individual feature tests can be run by running the individual test contained within the `feature_test` directory.
 For example:

 ```
 $ ruby ./feature_tests/13_check_if_airport_full.rb